Vaei/Tether/README.md

 # Tether

-***IN ACTIVE DEVELOPMENT AND NOT FUNCTIONAL - YET***
+***IN ACTIVE DEVELOPMENT AND NOT FUNCTIONAL - YET*** _DO NOT EXPECT THIS TO COMPILE OR FUNCTION AT ALL_

 Modular framework for integrating physics solvers and constraints into animation graph.